nsipplswezey/nsipplswezey.github.io/_posts/2016-04-8-Nodal-JS-Part-1-Version-2.md

 <a name="footnote6">6</a>:
 Question: When we migrate and rollback, do we lose all the data contained in our database in those prior migrations.

 Answer: Yes. db:migrate and db:rollback seem to just invoke the up() and down() methods, which mean dropping and recreating tables.
-While it would be cool if Nodal migrations implemented up() and down() in some way that that your application db history remained immutable between migrations, it seems that a db:rollback drops the table of the most recent migration, and a db:migrate recreates that table from scratch.
+It would be cool if Nodal migrations implemented up() and down() in some clever immutable way, such that your application db history remained consistent between migrations.
+But so far as I know, it seems that a db:rollback drops the table of the most recent migration, and a db:migrate recreates that table from scratch.

 Questions: When we db:create or db:prepare, do we lose all the data contained in our database prior to that create or prepare?